pagespace/pagespace/docs/user-guide/tips-and-tricks.md

 * `/ingredients/pineapple`
 * `/ingredients/pepper`

-But `/ingredients` is not a page.
-You could create these pages as top level pages, but that might become difficult to manage.
-Instead add these pages as sub-pages of an 'Ingredients' page and use a redirect to force this page to link to its first sub page:
+But `/ingredients` itself is not a page.

+To solve this problem, you could create these pages as top level pages, but that might become difficult to manage.
+Instead, add these pages as sub-pages of an 'Ingredients' page and use a redirect to force the 'Ingredients' page to link to its first sub page:

-* `/ingredients > /ingredients/anchove (301)`
+* `/ingredients > /ingredients/anchovy` (301 redirect)
-* `/ingredients/anchove`
+* `/ingredients/anchovy`
 * `/ingredients/pineapple`
 * `/ingredients/pepper`

 ## Customizing editing colors

-Click the letters in the Pagespace title to change the editing color.
+Select the letters in the Pagespace title to change the editing color.